Religion in pre-Islamic Arabia: Scriptures

 With the rise of Christianity and Judaism, religious scriptures entered into use in pre-Islamic Arabia, although the available evidence is limited.
 Nevertheless, with the number of Christians and Jews in this period, it is likely that their scriptures were revered to a degree.
 The presence of scriptures among existing communities of Christians and Jews, known as the Gospel and the Torah, is described by the Quran.
 In the early sixth century, six Ethiopic inscriptions were composed during the time of Kaleb of Axum.
 These inscriptions reveal multiple scriptural quotations, including from the Book of Isaiah, the Psalms, the Gospel of Matthew, and with less certainty, the Book of Genesis.
 They also mention biblical figures like Jesus, Mary, and David.
 Another explicit example is the inscription DJE 23, discovered 15 km southeast of the city of Sanaa.
 This inscription is in Hebrew and was composed during Jewish rule over South Arabia.
 It is a mishmarot which lists the priestly divisions based on the list given in 1 Chronicles 24.
 The priestly divisions refer to the way in which the priests were divided in order to organize their service to the Temple in Jerusalem.
 Ahmad Al-Jallad has argued that the Jabal Dabub inscription, notable for its pre-Islamic variant of the Basmala, bears influences from the Psalms, particularly Psalm 90 and Psalm 123.

 The image of a Torah case has been discovered in one of the personal seals (and possibly an inscription) of the Himyarite king Dhu Nuwas.
 The Book of the Himyarites records multiple uses of scriptures, including citations of it by the Christian community of Najran and in the letters of Simeon of Beth Arsham.
 The text reports of several martyrs under Dhu Nuwas quoting scripture, such as one directly quoting 1 John 2:4 to him in accusing him of being a liar, and another declares their going to Christ as they approach death using 2 Corinthians 3:8.
 In one occasion, Dhu Nuwas also swears by the Torah.
 Jacob of Serugh, a Syriac poet and homilist of the sixth century, wrote a Letter to the Himyarites to the Christian community of South Arabia during these same persecutions, a text that involves detailed discussions of Christology and use of scripture.

 Other practices

 In the Hejaz, menstruating women were not allowed to be near the cult images.
 The area where Isaf and Na'ila's images stood was considered out-of-bounds for menstruating women.
 This was reportedly the same with Manaf.
 According to the Book of Idols, this rule applied to all the "idols".
 This was also the case in South Arabia, as attested in a South Arabian inscription from al-Jawf.

 Sexual intercourse in temples was prohibited, as attested in two South Arabian inscriptions.
-One legend concerning Isaf and Na'ila, when two lovers made love in the Kaaba and were petrified, joining the idols in the Kaaba, echoes this prohibition.
+One legend concerning Isaf and Na'ila, when two lovers had sex in the Kaaba and were petrified, joining the idols in the Kaaba, echoes this prohibition.